wrex/rexs.tips/content/guitar/Getting started/notes/just-12-notes.md

 : See [diatonic scales](#diatonic-scales) below.
 No matter which note you start on, you never need a note between B/C or between E/F.

 What does diatonic mean?
-: See below.
+: Scales comprised of two different types of invervals.
+Specifically intervals of a *whole tone* and a *semitone*.
+Diatonic literally means "two tones."

-Why did my piano teacher start the major scale (the white keys) at C and not A?
+On piano, why does the "white key" major scale start with the note C and not A?
 : The over-simplied answer is that early music was mostly minor.
 The notes A, B, C, D, E, F, and G can either be considered the A minor scale or the C Major scale.